Check Effective Permissions

 3. Select the desired user or group from Active Directory or from local groups.

-4. After selection, the user is added to the analysis – the matrix is extended to show this principal’s effective permissions.
+4. After selection, the user is added to the analysis – the matrix is extended to include the effective permissions of this principal.

 What Does the Effective Permission Show?